 The proposed hike, according to him, will result in increase in prices leading to higher inflation.
 "If this proposal is accepted, then Karnataka will have highest energy charges/base rate among the southern states and that will be certainly detrimental to industrial development in the State," he said.

 BCIC senior vice president Thyagu Valliappa wondered why the Aggregate Technical & Commercial (AT&C) at these Escoms remained high.
 "It was expected that on account of better availability of power in the coming months, fall in commodity prices (coal), there will be no tariff increase in the coming financial year," he said.

 The Chamber insisted that the ESCOMs must target to reduce the AT&C losses to less than 10 percent, focus on on-time commissioning of on-going power projects and must also ensure to meet the future demand as well as reduction of short term power purchase agreements at high cost.
 Replacement of high power consuming pump sets for agricultural use with high efficiency pumps must be taken up expeditiously.

-- Power shutdown in some parts tomorrow Read more
+- Torrent Power slashes tariff in Gujarat for Q2 Read more

 - RIL profit rises on refining margins Read more